 - Stolons: Yellow floating heart is an aquatic, bottom-rooted perennial with long branched stolons extending up to one meter or more and lie just beneath the water’s surface.
 A new shoot and roots are capable of forming at each node on a stolon.

 - Leaves: The floating heart has heart-shaped or nearly circular leaves that are 2-5 inches long on long stalks that rise up from the stolon.
 The leaves are frequently purplish underneath, with slightly wavy, shallowly scalloped margins.

 - Flowers and fruits: The flowers, 1-2 inches in diameter, are bright yellow with five petals.
 The flower edges are distinctively fringed giving this plant one of its common names, fringed water lily.
 The fruit is a capsule up to one inch long containing numerous seeds.
 The seeds are flat, oval and about 0.1 inches long with “hairy edges.”

 - Dispersal: Seed hairs help the seeds float and attach to waterfowl and animals, which can serve as a vector in spreading this plant to new areas.
 Viable seeds are produced abundantly and germinate readily and broken leaves with attached stem parts can form new plants.

 Plants most likely confused with yellow floating heart are spatterdock and watershield.
 Spatterdock has a large yellow “cup-shaped” flower and leaves that can grow to 12 inches or larger.
 Watershield has small floating leaves, an inconspicuous purple flower, and the stem and underside of the leaves often coated in a gelatinous slime.
-This species reproduces by seeds and broken stems.

 Call today for a consultation to see if you may have yellow floating heart or if the problem species is actually something else.
 Yellow floating heart can completely cover the surface of a water body if not addressed.